Love & Other Drugs: Box office

+Reception

-Love and Other Drugs received mixed reviews from critics.
-Rotten Tomatoes gave the film an approval rating of 49% based on 170 reviews, with an average rating of 5.78/10.
-The site's critical consensus reads, "It's a pleasure to see Hollywood produce a romance this refreshingly adult, but Love and Other Drugs struggles to find a balance between its disparate plot elements."
-Metacritic gave the film a score of 55 out of 100, based on 38 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes gave the film holds an approval rating of 49% based on 170 reviews, with an average rating of 5.8/10.
+The site's critics consensus reads, "It's a pleasure to see Hollywood produce a romance this refreshingly adult, but Love and Other Drugs struggles to find a balance between its disparate plot elements."
+Metacritic gave the film a weighted average score of 55 out of 100, based on 38 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave it two and a half stars out of four, commenting that it "obtains a warm, lovable performance from Anne Hathaway and dimensions from Jake Gyllenhaal that grow from comedy to the serious".
 Kirk Honeycutt of The Hollywood Reporter gave the film a mixed review, writing: "The energy is far too great—manic even—at the beginning but calms down for a while to focus on the highly competitive but not always ethical arena of drug sales, then gets distracted by unusually bold sex scenes for a studio picture only to wander off into the cultural phenomenon of Viagra before the movie decides it's a romance after all and so concludes in a highly conventional final embrace."
 A negative review from the East Bay Express described it as "a spectacularly maudlin and repellent piece of work" where the two protagonists "try to outdo each other in the 'who cares' department with their alarmingly off-putting interpersonal communication", leading to "callous salesman jokes, callous sex jokes, even callous jokes about the homeless man who rescues drug samples from the Dumpster."
 An Associated Press reviewer found the film to be a "run-of-the-mill Hollywood love story".

 Betsy Sharkey of the Los Angeles Times gave the film a positive review, stating "Zwick is thankfully much more of a grown-up now in dealing with relationship entanglements.
 Somehow, between the epic and the intimate, between Hathaway and Gyllenhaal, love doesn't come easy, but with Love & Other Drugs, at least you don't have to wait."
 Mary Pols of Time stated, "Since American movies tend to be prudish about sex, especially having bona fide stars appear to do it onscreen, Love & Other Drugs desire to thoroughly acquaint us with a topless Anne Hathaway and a bottomless Jake Gyllenhaal is a welcome change."
 James Berardinelli, film critic for ReelViews, praised the film and its story, giving it three and a half stars out of four.
 He wrote, "The first thing one notices about Love and Other Drugs is that it's an adult romance.
 So many current love stories are targeted at teenagers that it's rare to find one that sidesteps the numerous contrivances that permeate the genre."